 Besides the widespread GPS based systems like ‘Layar’ [31] or others [32], there are also technological alternatives in this area available.
 For example, spaces or objects can be overlaid with particular visual markers (e.g. QR codes [33]) or systems based on image recognition [34].
 Modern augmented reality hardware like Oculus Rift, HoloLens, Cardboard VR, etc. makes use of these technologies.
 Moreover, there is already hardware on the market, which recognises spatial conditions, like a room’s edges and corners, and which operates with [35] or without [36] subsidiary active systems of space measuring (visual laser net).

-For the web application in the Geymueller project, it is appropriate to use WebVR 1.0 [37] that is present as a beta version in the Chromium browser and to use one of the GPS based VR frameworks mentioned above.

 Cross-linking an archival-source to urban space and its people (Case Study)